mdelete/peak-can-log/README.md

 Description
 -----------
-User-space driver using IOKitLib and IOUSBLib for PEAK PCAN-USB Adapters.
+CAN-Logger with user-space driver using IOKitLib and IOUSBLib for PEAK PCAN-USB Adapters.
-Based on USBPrivateDataSample and the pcan linux driver.
+The driver is based on the USBPrivateDataSample and the pcan linux driver.

 Supported hardware
 ------------------